jlevy/the-philosophy-of-command-line/README.md

 ### The Goals of New Shell-Style Interfaces

-> “*Simple should be simple.
-> Complex should be possible.*” —Alan Kay

 This brings us to the goals behind building a new, AI-native shell:

 - **Make simple tasks simple:** Doing a simple thing (like transcribing a video or